DraTeots/edpm/README.md

 ## Overview

 **edpm** is a lightweight dependency manager for C++/CMake projects that tries to balance between simplicity and power.

-When do you need it?
-You live in a common C++ development environment and are happy until one day you need a couple of dependencies to be built with custom configurations.
+**When do you need it?** (tale) You happily live in a common C++ CMake development environment until one day your project needs a couple of dependencies to be built with pretty custom configurations.
-As usual in scientific software, these dependencies are not on Conan.
-Spack doesn't have correct flags and installs around 15,034 of low-level dependencies for the next 10 hours and fails on rebuilding perl (true story).
-You then use simple Cmake FetchContent, right? - and notice that CMake configuration now takes around 2 hours, as your dependency management is now tightly coupled with the build system, and CERN ROOT compilation takes 93 minutes and Geant4 is another 27 minutes and sometimes spontaneously cmake decides to rebuild them.
+As usual in scientific software, these dependencies are not on Conan or Conda.
+Spack doesn't have correct flags and installs around 15,034 of low-level dependencies for the next 10 hours and... fails building perl (true story).
+You then choose to use simple Cmake FetchContent, right? - But your dependency management is now tightly coupled with the build system.
+And you not only struggle from architecture point, but notice that CMake configuration now takes around 2 hours, as CERN ROOT compilation takes 93 minutes and Geant4 is another 27 minutes and sometimes spontaneously cmake decides to rebuild them.
-Finally, you managed to manage your dependencies but now need to install your whole stack on those cluster machines with old obscure linux, or build container images...
+Finally, you managed to manage your dependencies but now need to install your whole custom stack on cluster machines with old obscure linux, and build container images and you want to keep the building in coherent way, making adjustments for systems...
 You probably understand now!
 We claim that in this scenario `edpm` is more convenient than a pile of overgrown barely readable bash scripts.

 When Conan is too complex, Spack pulls in too many dependencies, and CMake's FetchContent blurs the line between dependency acquisition and building, **edpm** offers a focused niche solution.

-By using plan(manifest) and lock files, **edpm** separates the dependency acquisition process from your build, giving you reproducible way to manage dependency compilation without the overhead.
-But it integrates with CMake after.
-It's ideal for scientific and research projects that need a fixed set of dependencies with minimal fuss.

 **Key Features:**